 Once you’ve determined a direction, make a list of possible colleges, programs, or academies that seem like the perfect fit for you.
 If you’re like most students, you’ll simply apply to colleges with a variety of courses; these are the schools you’ve probably heard of, like UC Berkeley, Stanford…

-Some schools have specifics programs or academies that may be a better fit for students with a strong passion for a specific field.
-For example, USC has the Iovine and Young Academy for Arts, Technology and the Business of Innovation that is specific to these fields.
+Some schools have specific programs or academies that may be a better fit for students with a strong passion for a specific field.

 If an academy sounds like the right fit for you, do some research into universities you’re interested in and see if they offer anything of the sort!